UCL-CCS/esmacs-input-creation-docs/docs/geometry_optimization.md

 reduce 4bjx-ligand.pdb > 4bjx-ligand-h.pdb
 ```

-A wide variety of other ways to add these atoms are possible, one popular option in [OpenBabel](http://openbabel.org/).
+A wide variety of other ways to add these atoms are possible, one popular option is [OpenBabel](http://openbabel.org/).

 ## Initial steps using Antechamber